Table of content

 Currently, we offer two versions – the premium No-Code Scraper and the No-Code Scraper extension.

 You can get the No-Code Scraper Extension completely free straight from Chrome’s Web Store.
 Once you have it, simply fire it up by clicking on the extension's icon next to the search bar and you’re good to go.

 If you want to level up your scraping game with pre-made scraping templates, task scheduling, and convenient data delivery options, grab the No-Code Scraper.
-If you wish to test it out, we offer a 3-day free trial.
-During those 3 days, you'll be able to perform 3,000 requests.
+If you wish to test it out, we offer a month free trial.
+During that month, you'll be able to perform 3,000 requests.